dbroncosfan1133/liri-node-app/README.md

 "movie-this": This will take the entered movie and search the OMDB API, it will return the title, year released, IMDB and Rotten Tomatoes ratings, Country, language, plot, and the actors.

-!!!Important!!!
+++++++ Important ++++++
 ******************************************************************************
 You must have the modules listed below installed on your PC in the same file location as cloned files.
 Node can be installed here: https://nodejs.org/en/.
-All other packages can be installed in a bash terminal using "npm install <your npm package>" (do not include the <>).
+All other packages can be installed in a bash terminal using npm.

 -node.js
 -node-spotify-api (you must have your own API key for this API)